Caring for Creation

 Including regular eco articles in our bimonthly Village News magazine.

 We now collect, batteries, crisp packets, toothpaste tubes, inkjet cartridges and stamps for recycling in All Hallows.
+This is done in partnership with our neighbourhood schools and 'Boston Spa and Villages Green Group’.

 The church is open during the day so our wider community can leave items at any time, it’s not just for our Sunday congregations.